exact-payments/next-merchant-demo/p2-complete/README.md

 - displays a header & copy
 - displays a grid of `StoreItems`
 - displays a `Cart` instance containing `StoreItems`
+- displays a switch to select between checkout pages
 - displays a checkout button
 - displays a clear cart button